PerfectCarl/ValaBinding/README.md

 # Vala addin for Monodevelop

-ValaBinding is a Vala language binding for MonoDevelop.
+ValaBinding is a Vala language binding for MonoDevelop 5.7 and superior.

 # Features
 * Vala project support for executable projects, libraries, and unit test projects (using GTest).